Whitney-Nihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -1-confused_smiley - displays a confused smiley.
 -2-hellofile - displays the content of the /etc/passwd file.
 -3-twofiles - displays the content of /etc/passwd and /etc/hosts.
+-4-lastlines - Display the last 10 lines of /etc/passwd.